pip-services/pip-services-docs/content/en/toolkit/recipes/redis/_index.md

 #### Example

 The example below summarizes what we learned in the previous sections.
 In it, a lock is created and configured.
 Then, it is connected to the database.
-Once connected, it is acquired, some task processing is done, and once this task is completed, the lock is released.
+Once connected, it is acquired, some task processing is done, and after this task is completed, the lock is released.

 However, an important point to consider is that if the task was not completed before the timeout expires, the lock is released anyway.